-One of the first clients to come to Robert Moog, the professor of music Herbert A. Deutsch, asks him to listen to a song he had composed.
-Moog is immediately convinced and they decide to associate their work.
-Their co-operation produced the first VCO.
+One of the first clients to come to Robert Moog, the professor of music Herbert A. Deutsch, asked him to listen to a song he had composed.
+Bob Moog is immediately convinced and they decided to associate their work.
+Their co-operation produced the first voltage controlled oscillator (VCO).

-In 1964, the first prototype of a Moog synthesizer was produced.
+In 1964, the first prototype of a synthesizer designed by Bob Moog was produced.
 It was a modular system with a voltage controlled filter (VCF), an envelope generator, a white noise generator, a trigger and two keyboards each with a generator module (sawtooth, triangle and impulsion) as well as a voltage controlled amplifier module (VCA).

-The first modular Moog system (1964) (Courtesy of Roger Luther, MoogArchives.com)
+The first modular system by Bob Moog (1964) (Courtesy of Roger Luther, MoogArchives.com)